datacarpentry/r-socialsci/episodes/02-Reading text files.md

 - "How are dates represented in R and how can I change the format?"

 objectives:
-- "Understand what a data frame is"
+- "Understand what a data.frame is"
-- "Use read_csv to read a csv file into an R data frame"
+- "Use read_csv to read a csv file into an R data.frame"
-- "Examine the structure and contents of a data frame"
+- "Examine the structure and contents of a data.frame"
 - "Differentiate between a factor and a string"
 - "Indicate that R should treat strings as factors or treat factors as strings"
 - "Examine and change date formats in R"